-Once your solicitor has determined that you have a valid claim, they will begin to walk you through the claims process.
-They will also answer any questions you may have about the time frame of your claim and how much compensation you could receive.
+Once your solicitor has determined that you have a valid personal injury claim, they will begin to walk you through the claims process.
+They will also answer any questions you may have about your claim and how much compensation you could receive.
 The claims process and the amount of compensation you may receive will depend on the type of injury you have sustained.
-It will also depend on the treatment and costs required to return your body back to normal – or as normal as possible.
+It will also depend on the treatment and costs required to aid your recovery.
 Whether or not your employer’s insurance company disputes the merits of your claim will also affect your claim.

-An experienced personal injury solicitor will be able to help you navigate the complex legal process surrounding accidents in the office.
+An experienced personal injury solicitor will help you navigate the complex legal process surrounding accidents in the office.
 They’ll make the process as smooth as possible for you.
 Although people don’t think of office accidents as being common, injuries acquired in the workplace can have devastating effects.
-Having a specialist personal injury lawyer behind you will mean that you’re more likely to receive fair compensation for your injuries.
+By having a specialist personal injury lawyer behind you will be more likely to receive fair compensation for your injuries.

 The process of claiming compensation following an injury can be both lengthy and complex.
 However, with the help of an experienced personal injury solicitor, the experience will be less daunting and you can focus on regaining your health.